 Hey there!
 I’m Jared and I’m proud to announce that I’ll be working with the Haskell Summer of Code project; specifically, on the project “Bringing Sanity to the GHC Performance Test-suite.”
 It was a bit of a roller-coaster getting to this point but I’m quite excited to get cracking.
-Be sure to check out the Reddit discussion if you haven’t seen it yet.

 For those who want the nitty-gritty details on the project and wish to read my exact proposal, I’ve put it on my GitHub and you can view it here.
 For those who want a less technical introduction, here’s a bit of introduction about the project itself, the languages I’ll be working in, and what I aim to do:

 First off, GHC is the compiler of the programming language Haskell.
 It’s pretty neat and does lots of cool stuff; unfortunately, one of the things it isn’t super great at right now is running performance tests.
 The performance tests do two things: first, they make sure that when people change the compiler, they don’t accidentally make it slower; secondly, they make sure that when people change the compiler, they don’t accidentally make the generated code less efficient.
 Right now, the performance test situation requires manually generating “target numbers,” which are the same for every machine and operating system–this renders them mostly useless unless you submit your patch to the build server that has a standardized testing area.